Sajjad-HTLO/portfoliowebsite/content/blog/Defensive Copying.md

 Defensive Copying is a term used for making objects `immutable`, so you cannot change the state of an immutable object once created.

-Preserving immutability is critical sometimes and there are two kind of approachs to achive, using immutable objects, or employing `defensive copying` carefully.
+Preserving immutability is critical sometimes and there are two kind of approaches to achive, using immutable objects, or employing `defensive copying` carefully.

 Let start the story with a simple example, suppose we're creating a period class called `Period`.